 Back on the bike

 In order to progress in any sport the training content needs to correspond to your discipline.
 In other words, although other sports may help maintain your general fitness and cardiovascular system, they cannot develop the very specific muscle response required by pedalling.
 A good marathon runner does not become a good cyclist in a few weeks.

 If you do not cycle for several weeks, the basic qualities of coordination, force, cadence, and your ability to accelerate fast and change pace will be affected.

 There is no way around this, other than:

 The best way to compensate a cancelled bike ride is a session on the turbo.
 This is unavoidable: the only way to train as effectively as on your bike outside is to get on your bike inside!

 Each turbo session should have a specific theme and a precise objective.
 A focused session, at the right level of intensity and cadence, will make you progress more than a long outing at a moderate pace.
 On the turbo trainer, you replace quantity by quality.
-Don’t go over one hour, but make every minute count!
+If you are planning a high-intensity session, don’t go much over one hour, but make every minute count!

 - Work on force, cadence and maximal aerobic power (MAP) on the basis of short intervals (for example 10 x 30s MAP/45s easy).